What?

 How Much?

 It’s a bargain!
-For the low price of $150 (Early Bird, members and unwaged people get further discount) for an entire weekend of talks, or $90 for a single day – plus a Friday evening of fun and entertainment – this is about as far from a scam as you can get!
+For the low price of $170 (Members and unwaged people get further discount) for an entire weekend of talks, or $100 for a single day – plus a Friday evening of fun and entertainment – this is about as far from a scam as you can get!

 Gala Dinner Saturday at St Margaret’s College night only $70